Wearable gadgets not ready for prime time, tech watchers say

 Tech executives say many consumers are intrigued by the potential for wearable gadgets, but they are also cautious.
 A survey by research company Yankee Group in December found less than 10 percent of respondents planned to pay $200 or more for a fitness wellness device.

-A survey by Wakefield Research, commissioned by U.S. cloud-services company Citrix Systems (CTXS.O), last November found 91 percent of respondents were excited about wearables, but 61 percent said they had no plans to purchase one.
+A survey by Wakefield Research, commissioned by U.S. cloud-services company Citrix Systems, last November found 91 percent of respondents were excited about wearables, but 61 percent said they had no plans to purchase one.

 Simon Randall, whose British-based OMG Life Plc makes a wearable camera called Autographer, is not surprised.
-He recalls the lukewarm reception when Nokia NOK1V.HE, his employer at the time, introduced camera-phones more than a decade ago.
+He recalls the lukewarm reception when Nokia, his employer at the time, introduced camera-phones more than a decade ago.

 "New things take time to be broadly adopted but if there's an intrinsic benefit at the heart of them they'll prosper," Randall said.